Papal election 2025

 The conclave

-All eyes and ears are currently focused on Rome, where from 7 May a new church leader will be elected for the 1.4 billion Catholics in a politically explosive situation worldwide.
+All eyes and ears are currently focused on Rome, where from 7 May onwards a new church leader will be elected for the 1.4 billion Catholics in a politically explosive situation worldwide.

 Voting in the conclave takes place according to a precisely defined ceremony.
 There are no lists of candidates.
 Each cardinal writes the name of their favoured candidate on a piece of paper, preferably in a different font but clearly legible, which is then folded twice.
 Each cardinal then approaches the altar in the order of their ranking, holds the ballot paper up for all to see, kneels briefly in prayer and swears the words mentioned at the beginning.
-Various candidates compete for the highest office in the church and try to win the votes of the cardinal's brothers.
+Various candidates compete for the highest office in the church and try to win the votes of the cardinal’s brothers.
 After each round of voting, the ballot papers are burnt.
 Via the chimney, the faithful can tell from the colour of the smoke whether a new pope has been elected.
-"It's pretty weird," laughs the historian, "but it's also an example of the survival of old traditions that were completely functional at the time they were created.
-At a time when there were no mobile phones, no real-time communication, no internet, this was a comparatively efficient way of letting people - at least in the city of Rome - know what was happening behind the walls of the Vatican."
+“It's pretty weird,” the historian laughs, “but it’s also an example of the survival of old traditions that were completely functional at the time they were created.
+At a time when there were no mobile phones, no real-time communication, no Internet, this was a comparatively efficient way of letting people - at least in the city of Rome - know what was happening behind the walls of the Vatican.”

 Tomb of Urban VIII, brother of Antonio Barberini.
 Pompous tomb of the Baroque artist Gian Lorenzo Bernini.
 Photo: Private